Dave Pegg

-Dave Pegg (born 2 November 1947) is an English multi-instrumentalist and record producer, primarily a bass guitarist.
+Dave Pegg (born 2 November 1947) is an English musician, songwriter and record producer, primarily a bass guitarist.
 He is the longest-serving member of the British folk rock band Fairport Convention and has been bassist with a number of folk and rock groups including the Ian Campbell Folk Group and Jethro Tull.

 History

 Early career

 David Pegg was born on 2 November 1947, at Acocks Green, Birmingham, England.
 He began to learn guitar when 14 or 15, inspired by The Shadows, and played in a school band at Yardley Grammar School.

 After leaving school he worked as an insurance clerk for about a year while playing in a part-time bands the Crawdaddys and The Roy Everett Blues Band, who supported several performers from the Birmingham beat scene of the time, including the Spencer Davis Group and The Moody Blues.
 In 1966 he auditioned for The Uglys, featuring Steve Gibbons and was beaten to the position by friend and guitarist Roger Hill, but was offered the job of bass guitarist and switched instruments.

 The Uglys cut one single before Pegg and Hill left to form a blues trio, The Exception, with singer Alan Eastwood.
 At this period he played with Robert Plant and in his next band, The Way of Life, the drummer was John Bonham, later both went to form Led Zeppelin.
 In 1967 he joined the Ian Campbell Folk Group, where he switched to stand-up bass, learnt to play the mandolin and acquired his affection for folk music.
 It was also where he came to the attention of local folk guitarist Ralph McTell and former Campbell Group and future Fairport Convention member Dave Swarbrick.

 By early 1969 he had moved back to electric bass with The Beast, with Cozy Powell and Dave Clempson, before the latter left for Colosseum.
 Soon after this he joined the Birmingham band Dave Peace Quartet, and played bass on their electric blues album "Good Morning Mr Blues" released on SAGA FID 2155.
 One week after seeing Fairport for the first time on his twenty-first birthday he was called by Swarbrick to audition for the band after the departure of Ashley Hutchings, who was soon to found Steeleye Span.